 5.2 Export Controlled Material may not be e-mailed to non-secure accounts such as yahoo, gmail, hotmail, etc. It may be e-mailed to Wisc Mail accounts.

 5.3.
 Export Controlled Material may be uploaded to a UW-Box account with access given to individuals who are authorized to view said Export Controlled Material.
+It may not be uploaded to other drop box accounts.

 5.4 E-mails containing Export Controlled Material may only be sent if encrypted by the originator.